Dr Ying Zhou

 'Mapping the Quality of Working Life: An Occupational Approach' (funded by the Economic and Social Research Council)

-'CIPD Good Work Index 2020: UK Working Lives Survey Report' (funded by the Chartered Institute of Personnel and Development)
+'CIPD Good Work Index 2020: UK Working Lives Survey Report' (funded by the Chartered Institute for Personnel and Development)

 'Employee Involvement, Engagement and Skill Development in Europe' (funded by the European Foundation for the Improvement of Living and Working Conditions)

 Parent-Thirion A, Biletta I, Demetriades S, Gallie D, Zhou Y (2020).
-[Forthcoming in English, French, German and Spanish].
 How Employee Involvement Benefits Organisations.
 Working Conditions and Sustainable Work Policy Brief, Publications Office of the European Union, Luxembourg.

 Gallie D, Zhou Y. (2020).
 Employee Involvement, Work Engagement and Skill Development.
-Dublin: European Foundation for the Improvement of Living and Working Conditions (presented to the European Council and the Dutch Prime Minister's Scientific Council).
+Dublin: European Foundation for the Improvement of Living and Working Conditions (presented to Eurofound, European Council and Dutch Prime Minister's Scientific Council).

 Parent-Thirion A, Biletta I, Demetriades S, Gallie D, Zhou Y (2020) [Published in English, French, German and Spanish].
 How Employee Involvement Benefits Organisations.
 European Working Conditions Survey 2015 series, Publications Office of the European Union, Luxembourg.